bunsybuns123/dumble/README.md

 # Dumble

-## ❗ STATUS UPDATES IN DISCORD https://discord.gg/ynvqr3SaDV
+## ❗ STATUS UPDATES AND MORE IN DISCORD https://discord.gg/ynvqr3SaDV

 ## Introduction
 Dumble is a Puppeteer-based script that runs in a Node.js environtment through the command line (CMD) for simulating advanced cheating in online exams.